gistya/microschema/README.md

 # microschema
-A strongly-typed, concise, YAML-inspired, human-readable notation &amp; for modeling data and objects
+a concise notation for data and object modeling (YAML-inspired)

 Intro
 -----